magomimmo/modern-cljs/doc/tutorial-18.md

   ...)
 ```

-Then we have to configure the project `:nrepl-options` as follows:
+Then we have to configure the project `:repl-options` as follows:

 ```clj
 (defproject